y2737924daohegua/corber/pages/installation.md

 ```

 #### Initialize Corber
+After installation, the next step is to add corber to your existing JS project.
+You'll need to do this once per project you want to run corber in.

 1. Change to your project directory.
 2. Run `corber init`.
 3. Select iOS or Android as your target platform.
 You can add or remove platforms later with the `platform` command.

 This process will:

-- Identify your project type.
+- Identify your framework type.
-- Create a new folder at `corber`, including Corber configuration.
+- Create a new folder at `./corber`, which includes Corber configuration.
-- Initialize a Cordova project at `corber/cordova`.
+- Initialize a Cordova project at `corber/cordova`, which is where your platform builds will go.
 - Install your targeted platform (iOS or Android).

 ###### corber init flags